Feral Druid Frequently Asked Questions — Dragonflight 10.2

 even more important in some cases to reset your cycle after a Bite.
 You should

-already be doing this, but it's made even more important when this is taken.
+already be doing this, but it's made even more important.
+Note that

 What is Snapshotting?